-AFA Private Credit Fund (the "Fund") (formerly known as the AFA Multi-Manager Credit Fund) is a closed-end management investment company registered under the Investment Company Act of 1940, as amended (the "Investment Company Act"), and organized as a Delaware statutory trust on January 27, 2021.
+AFA Private Credit Fund (the "Fund") is a closed-end management investment company registered under the Investment Company Act of 1940, as amended (the "Investment Company Act"), and organized as a Delaware statutory trust on January 27, 2021.
 Alternative Fund Advisors, LLC serves as the investment adviser ("AFA" or the "Investment Manager") of the Fund.
 Aon Investments USA Inc. ("Aon Investments") and the Atrato Consulting ("Atrato") division of F.L.
 Putnam Investment Management Company, Inc. ("F.L.
-Putnam") serve as subadvisers to the Fund (each a "Sub-Adviser" and, together with the Investment Manager, the "Advisers").
+Putnam") serve as sub-advisers to the Fund (each a "Sub-Adviser" and, together with the Investment Manager, the "Advisers").
 The Investment Manager provides day-to-day investment management services to the Fund.
 Each Sub-Adviser will not provide any trading, trade allocation, asset valuation, proxy-voting, or any other service to the Investment Manager or the Fund.
 The Fund is non-diversified, which means that under the Investment Company Act, it is not limited in the percentage of its assets that it may invest in any single issuer of securities.
 The Fund is an appropriate investment only for those investors who can tolerate a high degree of risk and do not require a liquid investment.

 The Fund offers two separate classes of shares of beneficial interest ("Shares") designated as Institutional Class ("Institutional Class Shares") and Founder Class ("Founder Class Shares").
 Institutional Class Shares and Founder Class Shares are subject to different fees and expenses.
+Founder Class Shares are closed to new investors, with the exception of new accounts and programs of financial intermediaries that qualified for investment in Founder Class Shares prior to December 31, 2023.
 The Fund may offer additional classes of Shares in the future.
 The Fund has received an exemptive order from the SEC with respect to the Fund's multi-class structure.